List of Dangerous Items for Kids

-The arrival of the New Year is a great time to look at your home environment with a new perspective on how safe it is for your young children.
-As we remind parents at our North Denver pediatrics office, unfortunately many common household items that you might not give a second thought to can be dangerous to kids.
+It is always a great time to take stock of your home environment to determine how safe it is for your young children.
+As we remind parents at our North Denver pediatrics office, unfortunately many common household items can be dangerous items for kids to encounter.

 Taking Stock of the Potential Dangers Around Your Home

-To ensure that your home is as safe as possible for your little ones, it’s a good idea to do a quick inspection periodically to determine if any of these potentially dangerous items or conditions are present:
+To ensure that your home is as safe as possible for your little ones, periodically conduct a quick inspection to determine if any of these potentially-dangerous items or conditions are present.

-The fact that your child sees you “magically” pulling things out of your purse or backpack makes it a natural source of curiosity to them.
-But, of course, the sharp or breakable items they contain such as pens or makeup mirrors can be very dangerous.
-So can medicines you may carry with you.
-Always prevent children from getting access to your handbag.
+- Purses and backpacks.
+The fact that your child sees you “magically” pulling things out of your purse or backpack piques their natural curiosity.
+But, the sharp or breakable items they contain — pens,makeup mirrors — can be very dangerous items for kids.
+So can medicines, lotions, or cosmetics you may carry with you.
+Always prevent children from accessing your handbag.

-Children often see bookshelves, dressers and other furniture as a fun climbing challenge.
+- Unsecured ‘tall’ furniture.
+Children often see bookshelves, dressers, and other furniture as a fun climbing challenge.
 However, when one of these items tips and falls onto the child, serious injuries can occur.
 Take steps to secure furniture or prevent access to it.
 Your North Denver pediatrics provider can tell you more about techniques for making furniture safe.

-Balloons are great as party decorations and can be fun to play with after the event is over.
-However, they are a major choking hazard to young children who might chew on them or inhale them in trying to inflate them.
-Always supervise children who are playing with balloons, and immediately collect and discard the pieces of a popped balloon.
-If possible, use Mylar balloons which are less hazardous, but still provide supervision.
+- Latex balloons.
+Perhaps one of the most dangerous items for kids are balloons.
+Balloons are wonderful party decorations and can be fun to play with after the event is over.
+However, they are a major choking hazard to young children: small children might chew on them or inhale them while trying to inflate them.
+Always supervise children who are playing with balloons, and immediately discard the pieces of a popped balloon.
+If possible, use Mylar balloons which are less hazardous but still provide supervision.

-As any parent knows, you only have to turn your back for a second for a child to get into a possibly harmful situation.
-Knowing what the dangers are and taking steps to address them can help create a safe and secure environment where your children can play and explore with minimal risk.
+As any parent of young children knows, you only have to turn your back for a second for a child to get into a possibly harmful situation.
+Scanning for common dangers and taking steps to address them can help you create a safe and secure environment where your children can play and explore with minimal risk.

 Simple Steps to Keep Kids Safe

-The items and conditions listed above are just some of the things to keep in mind when considering home safety.
-Fortunately, it only takes a quick walk through your house to spot potentially dangerous situations.
-You can also find additional household safety resources at safety.com.
-If you have questions about your children’s wellness or to make an appointment, call our North Denver pediatrics office at 303-430-0823.
+The items and conditions listed above are just some of the issues to keep in mind when considering home safety.
+Fortunately, it only takes a few moments to walk through your house and remedy potentially-dangerous situations.
+It can be daunting to identify all of the dangerous items for kids, so you can find additional household safety resources at safety.com.
+If you have questions about your children’s wellness or to make an appointment, call our North Denver pediatrics office at (303)430-0823.